luapower/luapower-all/resolver.md

 * `nameservers`

 	a list of nameservers to be used.
 Each nameserver entry can be either a single hostname string or a table holding both the hostname string and the port number.
 The nameserver is picked up by a simple round-robin algorithm for each `query` method call.
 This option is required.
 * `retrans`

 	the total number of times of retransmitting the DNS request when receiving a DNS response times out according to the `timeout` setting.
 	Defaults to `5` times.
 When trying to retransmit the query, the next nameserver according to the round-robin algorithm will be picked up.
 * `timeout`

 	the time in milliseconds for waiting for the respond for a single attempt of request transmition. note that this is ''not'' the maximal total waiting time before giving up, the maximal total waiting time can be calculated by the expression `timeout x retrans`.
 The `timeout` setting can also be changed by calling the `set_timeout` method.
 The default `timeout` setting is 2000 milliseconds, or 2 seconds.
 * `no_recurse`

 	a boolean flag controls whether to disable the "recursion desired" (RD) flag in the UDP request.
 Defaults to `false`.

+* `async`

+	a boolean flag indicating that sockets shoud be wrapped by [socketloop].
+* `tcp`, `udp`, `tcp_async`, `udp_async`

+	alternative socket constructors, defaulting to [socket] tcp and udp constructors.
+Can also be set at module level.

 ### `r:query(name, [options], [tries]) -> answers, err, tries`

 Perform a DNS standard query to the nameservers specified by the `new` method, and returns all the answer records in an array-like Lua table.
 In case of errors, it will return `nil` and a string describing the error instead.

 If the server returns a non-zero error code, the fields `errcode` and `errstr` will be set accordingly in the Lua table returned.